 - Physical Examination – Doctors would like to feel areas of the body for lumps which may indicate tumors.
-They may look for abnormalities like changes in color of skin or enlargement of organ which may indicate presence of cancer.
+They may look for abnormalities like changes in the color of skin or enlargement of the organ which may indicate the presence of cancer.

 - Imaging Tests – Imaging tests usually allow doctors to examine bones & internal organs in a noninvasive method.
 These tests are used in diagnosing cancer & may include x-ray, ultrasound, PET (positron emission tomography) scan, MRI (magnetic resonance imaging) scan, bone scan, CT (computerized tomography) scan among others.

 - Biopsy – Surgeons usually collect samples of cell tissue during biopsy for testing in a laboratory.
 There are many ways of collecting these samples.
 The type of biopsy procedure which is right for the patient depends upon the location & type of cancer.
 However, in most cases it is biopsy which is the only method of definitely diagnosing cancer.
 Doctors will look for cell samples under microscope in a laboratory.
 While normal cells maintain uniformity with similar sizes & orderly organized, cancerous cells are less orderly & display varying sizes & without any apparent organization.

 After cancer has been diagnosed, doctors will investigate to determine the stage (extent) of cancer.
 They will eventually use the stage of cancer for determining treatment options & chances for cure.
 Tests for staging & procedures will generally include imaging tests like x-rays, bone scans in order to see if cancer has spread to other areas of the body.
 Generally, cancer stages are indicated by Roman numerals from I through IV, where higher numerical indicate advanced cancers.
 However, in some cases, stages of cancer are also indicated by using words or letters.